 DynamicAction collects and transforms your retail data, then applies over 1,500 proprietary algorithms to create new retail metrics like SKU Availability, Product Profit-per-View, Low Review Rating, High Return Rate — and many more — that deliver improvement in the performance of your organization’s site merchandising technologies.

-In future blog posts, I’ll discuss merchandising strategies for additional use cases, including offsite marketing and surgical email campaign development, amongst others.
+In future blog posts, I’ll discuss merchandising strategies for additional use cases, including offsite marketing and surgical email campaign development, among others.